 Sound Works: Composition Workshop

-Provides advanced, young musicians with the skills and knowledge to craft original compositions for one-to-many instruments.
+Provides advanced, young musicians with the skills and knowledge to craft original compositions for one-to-multiple instruments.
 By listening to and analyzing music from the past and present, across many genres, the class explores what makes music “work”— teasing out the tricks, techniques, and practices that composers have used to invent, expand and develop their creative ideas with the aim of doing so ourselves.
 Students complete weekly composition assignments, geared towards emerging from the class with several original compositions for a variety of instrumentations.
 Students’ compositions receive feedback regularly from the teacher, and benefit from collaborating with Thurnauer’s contemporary music ensemble, Ensemble X, to develop and hear their works performed on several occasions throughout the year.

 Why should my child study music?